-Visit Tsukiji Fish Market
+2. Visit The Tsukiji Fish Market

 The Tsukiji Fish Market is the world’s biggest fish and seafood wholesale market (and also one of the largest wholesale food markets of any kind)!
 The fish market is a huge tourist attraction for two reasons.

 - Tourists are allowed to witness live auctions of fish and seafood.
 Apparently, bids go as high as US $20,000 for some varieties of tuna!